 Transport yourself back to the Middle Ages on this fantastic tour of three classic capitals of the Baltic, staying in centrally located hotels.
 Within the walls of Tallinn, find an abundance of medieval memories - the Old Town is the best preserved medieval town in Europe and has much about which to boast.
 Riga is a sophisticated neighbour, with a medieval core surrounded by parks, boulevards and art nouveau.
 Our final destination is small, pretty Vilnius.
-Growing as a city and as a tourist destination, it retains a relaxed and authentic cosy old-town charm.
+Growing as a city and a tourist destination, it retains a relaxed and authentic cosy old-town charm.

 7 nights in hotels (accommodation as specified or similar)